The Josefson--Nissenzweig theorem and filters on $\omega$: Introduction

-For any non-trivial convergent sequence $\seqn{x_n\io}$ in a given space $N_F$, the sequence $\seqn{\mu_n}$ of finitely supported probability measures defined for every $n\io$ by the equality $\mu_n=\delta_{x_n}$ satisfies the condition that $\lim_{n\to\infty}\mu_n(A)=1$ for every $A\in F$.
-It appears that a similar statement actually characterizes the bounded Josefson--Nissenzweig property for spaces of the form $N_F$.
+For any non-trivial convergent sequence $\seqn{x_n\io}$ in a given space $N_F$, the sequence $\seqn{\mu_n}$ of finitely supported probability measures defined, for every $n\io$, by the equality $\mu_n=\delta_{x_n}$ satisfies the condition that $\lim_{n\to\infty}\mu_n(A)=1$ for every $A\in F$ (see Section \ref{sec:conv_seq}).
+A similar statement also characterizes the bounded Josefson--Nissenzweig property for spaces $N_F$ (for the proof, see Section \ref{sec:nf_bjnp_prob}).